Sunlenca® (lenacapavir)

 Note: ATV, ATV/COBI, ATV/r, EFV, ETR, NVP, and TPV were not permitted for use in OBR.

 The primary endpoint was the proportion of participants who achieved a ≥0.5log10 c/mL reduction in HIV1 RNA from BL to the end of the functional monotherapy phase in the randomized cohort.
-Secondary endpoints included the percentage of participants in the randomized cohort with HIV-1 RNA <50 c/mL and <200 c/mL at Week 26.2 Twentytwo percent of all participants (16/72) did not have changes in their OBR before they entered the open-label maintenance phase; the ARV classes and agents that comprised the failing regimen and OBR are shown in Table 2.11
+Secondary endpoints included the percentage of participants in the randomized cohort with HIV-1 RNA <50 c/mL or <200 c/mL and change in CD4 cell count at Weeks 26, 52, and 104.10 Twentytwo percent of all participants (16/72) did not have changes in their OBR before they entered the open-label maintenance phase; the ARV classes and agents that comprised the failing regimen and OBR are shown in Table 2.13

 Table 1.
-CAPELLA Study: BL Demographics and Disease Characteristics2,3,9,12
+CAPELLA Study: BL Demographics and Disease Characteristics10,12

 Key Demographics and Characteristicsa